hargoniX/bachelor/thesis/thesis.typ

 - @VBus interface
 - PCI config space
 - raw pointer-based @MMIO interfaces
-Demonstrating how all of these interfaces work would be out of the scope of this work so we instead only give an exemplary view of the PCI config space abstraction.
+Demonstrating how all of these interfaces work would be out of the scope of this work, so we instead only give an exemplary view of the PCI config space abstraction.
-It is implemented as a single trait, `FaillibleMemoryInterface32`:
+It is implemented as a single trait, `FallibleMemoryInterface32`:
 #sourcecode[```rust
-pub trait FailibleMemoryInterface32 {
+pub trait FallibleMemoryInterface32 {
     type Error;
     type Addr;